TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Development Boards/ESP32S/ESP32 DevKitC V4/README.md

 #### Software-Emulated

-- You can implement **any interface** on *any available GPIO* using software emulation.
+- You can implement any interface on **any available GPIO** using software emulation.
-- However, software-emulated interfaces introduce **higher CPU load** and are **significantly slower** than hardware-supported interfaces.
+- However, software-emulated interfaces introduce higher CPU load and are significantly slower than hardware-supported interfaces.
-- To use a software-emulated interface, you must **explicitly specify** the GPIOs for the interface in your code.
+- To use a software-emulated interface, you must explicitly specify the GPIOs for the interface in your code.

 #### Hardware-Accelerated

-- Some GPIOs are routed to dedicated **hardware-supported interfaces**, which are **much faster** and offload processing from the microcontroller.
+- Some GPIOs are routed to dedicated **hardware-supported interfaces**, which are much faster and offload processing from the microcontroller.
-- When using hardware-supported interfaces, the constructors in your development environment handle GPIO assignment **automatically**.
+- When using hardware-supported interfaces, the constructors in your development environment handle GPIO assignment automatically.
-- Typically, you **do not** need to specify GPIOs when using these interfaces, as they are fixed.
+- Typically, you do not need to specify GPIOs when using these interfaces, as they are fixed.

 > [!IMPORTANT]
 > If the *board definition* in your development environment (*Arduino IDE*, *PlatformIO*, *ESPHome*, etc.) **does not match your actual development board**, GPIO assignments for hardware interfaces may be incorrect, causing failures when trying to use them.